eastfivellc/EastFive.Azure.Storage.Backup/README.md

 These options let you customize the table and blob transfers:

 Table options
+* `includedTables` - Specific table names to copy or empty to indicate all tables.
+Default is empty.
+* `excludedTables` - If includedTables is empty (meaning all), then use this to omit certain tables.
+Default is empty.
 * `maxTableConcurrency` - The max number of tables to copy concurrently.
 Higher uses more bandwidth and cpu.
 Default is 5.
 * `maxSegmentDownloadConcurrencyPerTable` - The max number of table segments to process at a time.
 Each segment is about 1000 rows and higher uses more memory.
 Default is 25.
 * `maxRowUploadConcurrencyPerTable` - The max number of rows to insert or replace at a time.
 Azure limits this to 100, but you can choose lower if the payload is too large.
 Default is 100.